The Mirage (2015 film): Plot

 Patrick sets up a tennis game with Roxanne.
 He enjoys watching her boobs while she volleys.
 She suggests that she show Patrick a nice ski chalet that she is the sales agent for.
 Although Patrick knows they cannot afford it, he says he may take her up on it later.

 Isa asks Patrick if she should get a boob job, and reminds him that the $4,500 cost of their son's school is due.
 Patrick knows they cannot afford either.
 Isa is upset that Patrick does not want her looking better.

 Patrick suggests that he and Roxanne travel to a mixed doubles tennis competition.
 Roxanne is busy with some open houses, and declines.
 Instead, Patrick asks a co-worker if she would like to travel to a sales meeting.
 She is excited and agrees.
 When they arrive, they find the hotel room they planned to share has only one bed instead of two.
 Neither are too upset.
 At the sales meeting, Patrick finds out that his franchise is being taken back by the parent company.
 The sales girl enjoys the night out, they return to the room, where they have sex.
-Patrick is too aggressive, and the girl leaves.
+Patrick is too aggressive, and the girl leaves when they are finished.

 Patrick arranges to see the chalet with Roxanne, but comes on to her while they are checking it out.
 She bluntly tells him no, but he still tries.
 She throws him out, and calls her husband, who goes over to see Isa.
 Patrick arrives home, and waits for Michel to leave.
 Isa is very upset, and while they argue, he reveals to her that they are on the brink of bankruptcy, resulting in Isa throwing him out of the house.
 He heads to their small trailer, and thinks about reconnecting with his family and friends while jogging.
 He imagines returning home to his loving children, but realizes that Isa will have called her mother, and they will not let him return.
 He returns to his run as the credits roll.